 Grimme paced in his chambers, furious, but how much at which woman, he could not say, which was even more maddening.
 If Grimme knew only one thing about his favorite mistress, it was that she would do anything in her power to destroy Brìghde in Grimme’s eyes.
-Unfortunately for Emelisse, Brìghde didn’t care about what Grimme thought; she was not interested in a petty scrap but if Emelisse provoked her enough, Brìghde would simply break Emelisse over her knee like a dry twig.
+Unfortunately for Emelisse, Brìghde didn’t care what Grimme thought; she was not interested in a petty scrap.
+If Emelisse provoked her enough, Brìghde would simply break Emelisse over her knee like a dry twig.

 But he was also furious with Brìghde, so much so that he could understand why her father had had to stick a sword in her back to say her vows.
 She had challenged Grimme’s authority in front of the entire hall, his knights, servants, mistresses, and son, and that could not be borne.
 If she had wanted, she could have killed Emelisse right then and there before he could forestall it, and never mind her skill with poison!

 That girl was trouble and he dreaded what she would do next.

 But now she was not an amusing oddity and he needed her for far more than a surety against Grimme’s murder at Sheffield’s hands.